jfchevrette/adventofcode/README.md

-# adventofcode
+# What is this?
-Solutions to Advent of Code puzzles, using the Go programming language.
+Solutions to [Advent of Code](http://adventofcode.com/) puzzles, using the Go programming language.